 Those with oily skin should always look for gel or serum moisturizers, which hydrate without contributing to excess oil production.
-Mattify’s Incredi-Gel and Stop-Zit moisturizers for acne prone oily skin have been formulated especially for those who have had bad experiences with traditional moisturizing products.
+Mattify’s Incredi-Gel and Stop-Zit light weight moisturizers for oily skin and acne prone skin have been formulated especially for those who have had bad experiences with traditional moisturizing products.
 Their aloe gel base is saturated with essential oils and absorbs within seconds, sending the medicinal properties of these plant oils deep into pores, destroying acne bacteria and balancing oil production – without adding any shine to skin, or disrupting makeup application.

 Rule #2: Spot Treat!